SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 ## Code signing

 We are currently using [cloud signing](https://developer.apple.com/wwdc21/10204) with automatic provisioning updates.
 Code signing requires access to our [internal configuration repository](https://github.com/SRGSSR/pillarbox-apple-configuration) which is automatically pulled when running `make setup`, provided you have been granted access to it.

+## Timelane

+The project supports instrumentation with [Timelane](https://timelane.tools).
+Simply follow the  instructions to install the dedicated instrument so that you can inspect player events directly within Instruments.